 Just Finished Your Residency?
 An Urgent Care Locum Tenens Job Could be Right for You

 A career in medicine isn’t a sprint; it’s a marathon.
 Physicians relentlessly push through an undergraduate degree, medical school, an internship, and residency in order to cross the finish line.
-Following residency, it’s time for physicians to catch their breath and give thoughtful consideration to the next step in their careers.
+Following residency, it’s time for new doctors to catch their breath and give thoughtful consideration to the next step in their careers.

 Urgent care locum tenens work is a practical post-residency consideration.
 While the term “urgent care center” may engender a mental picture of a small strip-mall clinic, in reality, the urgent care landscape is much more diverse.
 Today, hospitals and medical groups own urgent care clinics, retailers incorporate clinics into their stores, and telehealth and app-based house-call services are becoming routine.